freebird793/Module_3_PyPoll/README.md

 The analysis of the election show that:

   - There were 369,711 total votes cast in the election.

+  - The county that had the most voter activity was Denver with 82.8% of the votes.
+(306,055)

   - The candidates were:
     - Charles Casper Stockham